RaviKarrii/Awesome-interview-preparation/Python/Coding Questions.md

  In this approach the main problem is the time required to return the value.
 To solve this, you can wrap the recursive_fibonacci function in a memoization function, improving it's next calls.

-# Write an optimised function to return the nth entry in the fibonacci series.
+# Write an optimised function to return the nth entry in the fibonacci series (Submitted by [Md Azharuddin](https://github.com/mdazharuddin1011999)).

+### Using Matrix Multiplication
 This method uses Matrix to calculate the Nth fibonacci number in O(log n) time complexity.
 [You can check this Hackerearth explanation for better understanding](https://www.hackerearth.com/practice/notes/fast-matrix-exponentiation-2/)

 Fibonacci Series can be written as: **f(n) = f(n-1) + f(n-2)**